prasannavl/Wrex/README.md

 Wrex
 ====

 Wrex is an event-based asynchronous http-load testing tool.
 It can also use multi-threaded testing to emulate apache benchmark (ab).
-The default mode is to event-based, and single-threaded.
+The default mode is to event-based, and fully asynchronous.

+Wrex.Console is console program that uses the library to run load-tests at command-line.

-      Wrex 1.0.0.0
+      Wrex Console 1.5.1.0
       Http-load testing tool.
       Copyright 2014, Launchark.